Project-Netherworld/IdolaDeus/README.md

 # IdolaDeus
 The settings builder for Project Netherworld.
-The Backend for Project Netherworld.
 For more information about the Project, see [this homepage](https://github.com/Project-Netherworld).

 ## Features
 - Serialization(Saving/Loading) of various settings utilized in Project Netherworld via a JSON file